BigPolarBear1/factorization/README.md

 Anyway... the basic gist of it is this.
 We have our root x, and linear coefficient y, and our second root, x2, is composed of x+y.
 If x and y have factors in common.
 Then x2 will also have these factors, since thats just a property of summing together 2 numbers.
 So thats kind of the idea we have to exploit now.
 Its really straightforward now to finish it, atleast from a purely mathematical point of view.
 The main challenge, for me atleast, is writing this in code in a way that works well.
 Give me a fewy days to figure this out..
 Won't take long now.

+UPDATE: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH.
+FUCK.
+GOD DAMNIT.
+FUCK.
+With this setup, we just pull from the hashmap where the linear coefficient is 0 mod p.. then that way.. only the root must factorize.
+What the fuck.
+I know I explored similar ideas when just using the discriminant.. but setting it up like this, this actually works lol.
+Fuck.
+FUCK.
+I'm going to get drone striked over night by cowardly americans hahahaha.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>